Learnware-LAMDA/Learnware/docs/workflow/submit.rst

 Prepare Learnware
 ====================

-A valid learnware is a zipfile which consists of four essentia parts.
+A valid learnware is a zipfile which consists of four essential parts.
 Here we demonstrate the detail format of a learnware zipfile.

 ``__init__.py``
 ---------------